 - The mother has flat or inverted nipples.

-- Some mothers look for a breast-shaped bottle, that will prevent nipple confusion, but with a lactation aid, these bottles are not necessary.
+- Some mothers look for a breast-shaped bottle that will prevent nipple confusion, but with a lactation aid, these bottles are unnecessary.

 - Feeding the baby extra supplements for any other reason.